RahulSundar/Installations-Made-Easy/README.md

 Migrating to a linux environment typically involved the following stages for me:

-1. Dual booting OS - "To dual boot or not to"
+1. Dual booting OS - "To dual boot or not to?"
 2. Installation of drivers
 3. Dependencies and essential packages download
 4. Virtual Environments